AetherPlace/InstallPocketMine/README.md

 InstallPocketMine is a simple script to download and install PocketMine on Windows Not having a script that installs PocketMine for us, as Linux and Mac OS, made me to come with an idea.
 This simple script downloads PocketMine with the PHP runtime, then it's done.

-## Requirements
-On Windows, you need Java 8 to run Geyser; on Linux/MacOS you need wget to get the installer, then you need Java 8 to run Geyser.

 ## Usage
 You only need to execute this command on your Windows machine
 ```bat